 2. That there is probable cause to believe that the person facing the charge

-This is a very low legal standard.
-In the real world, what this means is that the prosecutor only has to persuade the Judge that it’s more likely than not that a law was broken, and that there is at least an honest, debatable question of fact that the person charged violated it.
+This is a very low legal standard, meaning that not much proof is required to keep a case from being dismissed.
+In the real world, what this means is that the prosecutor only has to persuade the Judge that it’s more likely than not that a law was violated, and that there is at least an honest, debatable question of fact that the person charged violated it.

-As far as plea bargains go in 3rd offense cases, if there is some issue with the case or the evidence that makes it worth challenging, it is usually better, if possible, to negotiate a deal that takes a 3rd offense felony DUI down to a 2nd offense misdemeanor in the local district court.
-However, there can also be any number of reasons (including those of prosecutor’s policy or defense strategy) why the case should or must be sent to the circuit court, instead.
+As far as plea bargains go in 3rd offense cases, it's usually - but not always - better, if possible, to negotiate a deal that takes a 3rd offense felony DUI down to a 2nd offense misdemeanor in the local district court.
+However, there can also be any number of reasons (including things like the prosecutor’s policy or defense lawyer's strategy) why the case should be sent to the circuit court, instead.

-This will make more sense as we go through the next 4 sections.
+Things will make more sense as we go through the next 4 sections.
 For now, the point is that a whole lot can be done to make things better if you’re facing a 3rd offense DUI.
-How well that happens, though, depends on the skill of your lawyer, the state of the evidence, the location of your case, and the sentencing recommendation and particulars of your relationship to alcohol.
+The extent to which that happens, though, depends on the skill of your lawyer, the strength of the evidence against you, the location of your case, and the sentencing recommendation and particulars of your relationship to alcohol.